✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 • Jot down all the issues you are facing

-• Find who or what is causing these issues
+• Find the cause behind these issues

 • Assign a score to each issue.
 The bigger the problem, the higher the number.